Hypfer/Valetudo/docs/_pages/companion_apps/i_cant_believe_its_not_valetudo.md

 ---
-title: I can't believe it's not Valetudo
+title: I Can't Believe It's Not Valetudo
 category: Companion Apps
 order: 18
 ---
-# I can't believe it's not Valetudo
+# I Can't Believe It's Not Valetudo

 A companion microservice, which is meant to be run on another host to draw PNG images from the Valetudo Map Data, which are then published back to MQTT as well.